Carol Cuppy is passionate about exploring the world through story.

 Whether it’s getting lost in the pages of a good book, weaving a tale of her own, or talking story with new friends, she loves discovering new adventures and ideas through words.

-When not writing, Carol can be found hiking the Colorado Rocky Mountains with her husband.
+When not writing, Carol can be found hiking the Colorado Rocky Mountains.
 She enjoys a strong cup of tea, has a weakness for all things huckleberry, feels most at home around active volcanoes, and loves a good snuggle with her cats.

 Carol is a member of Pikes Peak Writers and American Christian Fiction Writers.